 2. Conversion of Radiance to At-Sensor Temperature:

-After converting the DN values of Band 10 into radiance, the next step is to convert the spectral radiance into brightness temperature.
+After converting the DN values of Band 10 into spectral radiance, the next step is to convert the spectral radiance into brightness temperature.
 We used the metadata file to obtain temperature constants.
 The following algorithm is used to convert radiance to brightness temperature (TB):